Cross-selling in self-serve stores:

 Some tips for effective cross-merchandising

-If managed correctly, cross-merchandising can bring significant value to both parties involved.
-Let's take a closer look at these benefits.
+However, cross-merchandising can bring value to both parties, and to customers.
+Let's take a closer look at the benefits, if managed correctly.

 Trigger a shopping need within the store